 - Lightly salt & pepper the chuck roast an prep all of your remaining ingredients.

-- Place the sauteed mixture over the browned roast and add the pepperoncini's, ranch mix, and beef broth.
+- Place the sauteed mixture over the browned roast and add the pepperoncini's, ranch mix, spices, and beef broth.

 - Set to slow cook for 6-8 hours on HIGH or pressure cook for 60 minutes and natural release for 20.